williamngan/react-pts-canvas/README.md

 ![cover](./example/cover.png)

 This is a React Component for canvas drawing using [Pts](https://ptsjs.org).
 Pts is a javascript library for visualization and creative-coding.
+You may use Pts by itself, or with React and other frameworks.

 ## Install